shamba-network/shamba-documentation/defi_tool.rst

 Introduction
 ------------

-Below is an interface from the Contract tool.
+Below is an interface from the Contracts tool.
 The webmap on the left allows you to designate your area of interest while the panel on the right helps you codify the specifications for your parametric smart contract.

 .. list-table::